Eduardo-751/HackerRank/README.md

 ## HackerRank Solutions

-solutions to HackerRank practice problems using C, C# and Java.
+This repository contains my solutions to various coding challenges and problems from HackerRank.
+Each problem is solved using different programming languages, including C, C# and Java.

 ## Problems Solved